NexMirror/Kallithea/docs/upgrade.rst

 If using MySQL, please consult the documentation for the ``mysqldump`` utility.

-Look for ``sqlalchemy.db1.url`` in your configuration file to determine database type, settings, location, etc.
+Look for ``sqlalchemy.url`` in your configuration file to determine database type, settings, location, etc.